thomasw/testtube/README.md

 # Testtube

-Spare your alt and tab keys.
-Run your project's test suite whenever a file changes.
+Spare your alt and tab keys by automatically running your project's test suite whenever files change.

+Testtube uses [watchdog](https://github.com/gorakhargosh/watchdog/) to monitor a given path for file changes.
+It could fairly be described as a simpler (read: easier to use) implementation of watchdog's included "watchmedo" utility.

 ## Installation

+Before installing testtube, install argparse (a dependency of a dependency sometimes fails to install unless you install argparse first, independently):

+    pip install argparse

-Install testtube like you'd install any other python package:
+Then, install testtube like you'd install any other python package:

     pip install testtube